cerva039/CSU-San-Marcos/Physics301_Digital_electronics/readme.md

 First quarter of class focused on building these circuits by hand with supplied tools (breadboard, 5V power supply, jumper cables, pliers, etc), with remainder of course focused on creating/emulating more complex circuits in the Xilinx ISE software.

-Due to the nature of the physical hardware, only pictures of the work will be uploaded (along with an accompanying description of the assignment at a later time).
+Due to the nature of the physical hardware, only pictures of the earlier assignments will be uploaded (along with an accompanying description of the assignment at a later time).